 You’ll want to make sure you choose the correct o-ring for your keg valve.
 To do so, first determine if you have drop-in, threaded, or camber valves.
 We can help:

 - Drop-in valves are installed by dropping the valve into the keyed notches located near the upper edge of the keg neck.
 Once in place, a stainless, spiral, retaining ring is installed into the upper groove of the keg neck.
 This holds the valve in position and prevents tampering.
 Use this o-ring if you have drop-in valves.

 - Camber valves are installed by twisting the valve into the keg neck, then a stainless retaining ring is installed into the upper groove of the keg neck to hold the valve in position.
-Use this-ring if you have camber valves.
+Use this o-ring if you have camber valves.

 - Threaded valves screw into the neck.
 At the base of the valve is a flat gasket.
 These valves do not use o-rings.
-Instead, purchase gaskets for threaded keg valves, part number P0959 on this site.
+Unfortunately, we no longer carry these flat gaskets.
+Do NOT order the o-rings on this page.